InitD4rkN0de/Sims4-DLC-Unlocker/README.md

 ### How to use:
 1. Extract unlocker from archive to any new folder. (password: d4rkn0de)
-2. Make sure to close Sims 4 and disable any anti-viruses to avoid file removal.
+2. Close Sims 4 and disable any anti-viruses to avoid false positives and file removal.
 4. Open unlocker as **ADMINISTRATOR**.
    (if not the program won't have access to needed directories!)
 5. Press "Install DLC Unlocker" button.